-Figure 27 shows a summary of the achieved performance in terms of single measurement precision, (relative) accuracy (in terms of spatial and spatio-temporal biases) and stability (in terms of linear bias drift / trend).
+Figure 23 shows a summary of the achieved performance in terms of single measurement precision, (relative) accuracy (in terms of spatial and spatio-temporal biases) and stability (in terms of linear bias drift / trend).

-Note that this figure contains for completeness results from previous assessments for CDR5 for products not updated for CDR6.
-These products are: SCIAMACHY products and SRON GOSAT products.
+Note that this figure contains for completeness results from previous assessments (for data set CDR5 carried out in a previous project) for products not updated for data set CDR7.
+These products are the SCIAMACHY products and the SRON GOSAT products.
 See corresponding CDR5 documents (ATBD GHG, 2021; PQAR GHG, 2021; PUGS GHG, 2021).

-As can be seen, the achieved single observation random error (or precision) is typically close to 2 ppm and better than 3 ppm for all products.
-This is better than the required breakthrough requirement (B) of better than 3 ppm but somewhat worse than the goal (G) requirement of better than 1 ppm.
+The achieved single observation random error (or precision) is typically close to 2 ppm and better than approximately 3 ppm for all products.
+This is better than the required breakthrough requirement (B) of better than 3 ppm but worse than the goal (G) requirement of better than 1 ppm.

 The systematic error (relative accuracy) threshold (T) requirement is "better than 0.5 ppm".
 The achieved performance is around 0.7 ppm +/- a few 0.1 ppm, depending on product and assessment method.
-The probability that the threshold requirement is met is 44% for product CO2\GOS\OCFP, 21% for CO2\GO2\SRFP and 77% for XCO2\EMMA.
+The probability that the threshold requirement is met is 46% for product CO2\GOS\OCFP, 33% for CO2\GO2\SRFP and 68% for XCO2\EMMA.

 Stability is very good.
 No significant linear bias drift has been detected.
-The probability that the threshold (T) stability requirement of 0.5 ppm/year is met is close to 100% percent for all product except for product CO2\GO2\SRFP (61%).
+The probability that the threshold (T) stability requirement of 0.5 ppm/year is met is close to 100% percent for all product except for product CO2\GO2\SRFP (62%).

 Figure 23 - Overview data quality assessment results for Level 2 XCO2 data products.
 The green bars refer to the "Quality Assessment / Quality control" (QA/QC) results as described in this document.
 The red bars refer to results obtained by the data providers (DPs), as described in separate Annexes (see Sect.
 6).
 The blue bars result from an assessment using the EMMA method (see Sect.
 2.1.3).
 For "Accuracy" and "Stability" also the numerical values for the "Probability that TR is met" are given (computed as mean value if more than one value (bar) exists).
-Also listed (in grey on the right hand side) is the uncertainty of the reference data as used for the Target Requirements (TR) assessment.
+Also listed (in grey on the right-hand side) is the uncertainty of the reference data as used for the Target Requirements (TR) assessment.
 The listed values for products generated in previous C3S projects (products CO2\SCI\BESD, CO2\SCI\WFMD and CO2\GOS\SFFP) are listed here for completeness but have not been updated (for details see PQAR GHG, 2021).

-C3S Level 2 products: XCO2 (CDR6)
+C3S Level 2 products: XCO2 (CDR7)